 BHP Billiton 1360 Post Oak Boulevard, Suite 150 Houston, Texas 77056 United States of America Phone: 1.713.961.8500 Fax: 1.713.961.8400 www.bhpbilliton.com PETROLEUM RESOURCES The estimates of petroleum reserves and contingent resources contained in this presentation are based on, and fairly represent, information and supporting documentation prepared under the supervision of Mr. A.G.
 Gadgil, who is employed by BHP Billiton.
-Mr. Gadgil is a member of the Society of Petroleum Engineers and has the required qualifications and experience to act as a qualified petroleum reserves and resources evaluator under the ASX Listing Rules.
+Mr. Gadgil is a member of the Society of Petroleum Engineers and has the required qualifications and experience to act as a qualified petroleum reserves and resources evaluator under the ASX listing Rules.
 This presentation is issued with the prior written consent of Mr. Gadgil, who agrees with the form and context in which the petroleum reserves and contingent resources are presented.
 Aggregates of reserves and contingent resources estimates contained in this presentation have been calculated by arithmetic summation of field/project estimates by category.
 The aggregate 1P reserves may be conservative due to the portfolio effects of arithmetic summation.
-Reserves and contingent resources estimates contained in this presentation have been estimated using deterministic methodology with the exception of the North West Shelf gas asset in Australia, where probabilistic methodology has been utilized to estimate and aggregate reserves and contingent resources for the reservoirs dedicated the gas project only.
-The probabilistic based portion of these reserves totals 38 MMboe (total boe conversion is based on the following: 6,000 scf of natural gas equals 1 boe) and represents approximately two per cent of our total reported proved reserves.
-The reserves and contingent resources contained in this presentation have not been adjusted for risk.
-Unless noted otherwise, reserves and contingent resources are as at 30 June 2015.
+Reserves and contingent resources estimates contained in this presentation have been calculated by arithmetic summation have been estimated using deterministic methodology with the exception of the North West Shelf gas asset in Australia, where probabilistic methodology has been utilized to estimate and aggregate reserves and contingent resources for the reservoirs dedicated to the gas project only.
+The probabilistic based portion of these reserves totals 38 MMboe (total bee conversion is based on the following: 6,000 scf of natural gas equals 1 bee) and represents approximately two per cent of our total reported proved reserves.
+The reserves and contingent resources 213 MMboe.
+The custody transfer point(s) / point(s) of sale applicable for each field or project are the reference point for reserves and contingent resources are as all une 2015.
 BHP Billiton estimates proved reserve volumes according to SEC disclosure regulations and files these in our annual 20F report with the SEC.
 All unproved volumes are estimated using SPE-PRMS guidelines, which allow escalations to prices and costs, and as such would be on a different basis than that prescribed by the SEC, and are therefore excluded from our SEC filings.
 Non-proved estimates are inherently more uncertain than proved.